 Defined Names

-Defined names are a feature that allows users to assign custom names to cells, cell ranges, or formulas.
-By naming, users can reference data more intuitively, simplify formulas, and enhance the readability, maintainability, and professionalism of spreadsheets.
+Defined Names is a feature that allows users to assign custom names to cells, cell ranges, or formulas.
+By naming, users can reference data more intuitively, simplify formulas, and enhance the readability, maintainability, and professionalism of the worksheet.

-- Improve formula readability: Using defined names can make formulas easier to understand.
+- Improves Formula Readability: Using defined names can make formulas easier to understand.
 For example, using

 instead ofA1 + A2 + A3

-makes the meaning of the formula clearer. - Simplify complex references: When referencing multiple cells or complex ranges, defined names can simplify these references.
+makes the meaning of the formula clearer. - Simplifies Complex References: When referencing multiple cells or complex ranges, defined names can simplify these references.
 For example, you can define

-directly in formulas instead of the range. - Convenient unified management of data areas: Defined names can help users better manage data areas.
-When the data range changes, you only need to update the reference of the defined name without modifying all formulas one by one.
+directly in formulas. - Facilitates Unified Management of Data Areas: Defined names can help users better manage data areas.
+When the data range changes, you only need to update the defined name reference, rather than modifying all formulas one by one.

 Usage

-The name manager entry is located next to the drop-down arrow in the name box at the top left corner of the sheet.
-Clicking it will show a list of all defined names and the entry to the name manager.
-Through the name manager, users can view, edit, and delete defined names.
+The Name Manager entry is located next to the name box in the upper left corner of the Sheet, where you can see a list of all defined names and access the Name Manager.
+Through the Name Manager, users can view, edit, and delete defined names.

 Notes

-- Unique names: Defined names must be unique within the same worksheet and cannot conflict with other names or built-in functions.
+- Uniqueness of Names: Defined names must be unique within the same worksheet and cannot conflict with other names or built-in functions.

-- Validity of names: Defined names cannot start with a number, contain spaces, or special characters (such as
+- Validity of Names: Defined names cannot start with a number, and cannot contain spaces or special characters (such as

 !